hanmpark/miniraytracer/README.md

 # miniRT 💫
 ## Introduction
-miniRT is a concise and efficient ray tracing project developed as part of the 42 school's common core curriculum.
-This project showcases the fundamental concepts of ray tracing by rendering basic geometric shapes like spheres, cylinders, and infinite planes.
-It is divided into a mandatory part and an enhanced bonus part, offering a deeper dive into the complexities of computer graphics.
+The core objective is to create a program capable of rendering 3D scenes by simulating the way light interacts with objects, using ray tracing techniques.
+This method offers a deep understanding of fundamental graphics concepts such as lighting models, shadows, reflections, and more, providing a solid foundation in both the theory and application of computer graphics.

 ## Features